13 Uncertainty

 - Remove the feature: If a feature is generally super noisy and often missing, we recommend removing it.
 This way, you can ignore the data error but potentially have a higher feature selection error.
 Therefore, removing features may be a bad idea if the feature is highly informative about the target.
 For example, removing the snow-water equivalent from your forecast model will decrease forecast performance.

-- Remove individual data points: If the values of a feature are missing in only a few cases completely at random, it may be fine to remove the affected data points.
+- Remove individual data points: If the values of a feature are missing completely at random in only a few cases, it may be fine to remove the affected data points.
 This way, no data uncertainty is introduced.
 Note that removing data reduces your data size and therefore increases the sampling error.
 Also, if the missingness or noise is not random, you may introduce selection bias into your dataset.

 - Impute missing values: If the missingness is random (MAR), we recommend using data imputation strategies.
 Ideally, the imputation process takes into account your domain knowledge and data dependencies.
 Note that imputing missing values based on domain knowledge is itself only a guess.
 The imputation will sometimes be incorrect.